 How Much Time a Does Refrigerator Take to Get Cold?

-Generally, most of the refrigerators achieve the standard, FDA-approved cooling level of 40°F within 12 hours after they are first plugged in.
+Generally, most refrigerators achieve the standard, FDA-approved cooling level of 40°F within 12 hours after they are first plugged in.
 However, this time taken by the refrigerator to achieve full cooling depends on several factors, especially on whether you provided the appliance with a consistent power supply or not.

 The cooling time also varies with the size and manufacturing brand of the refrigerator.
 Depending upon your fridge’s size, you might have to wait anywhere between 2.5 and 20 hours for your appliance to get properly cold.